-Wendy Mewes, author of the Footprint guide to Brittany, has this history of the Nantes-Brest Canal – one of the most pleasant cycle routes in France.
+Wendy Mewes, author of the excellent Nantes-Brest guide for cyclists, has this history of the Nantes-Brest Canal – one of the most pleasant cycle routes in France.

 The Nantes-Brest canal runs right across Brittany from Pays de la Loire although it does not actually begin in Nantes nor end in Brest.
 The total length is about 365km, and it can be walked or cycled in entirety along a well-made towpath.
 You have to change sides of the water occasionally, but you won’t get lost and any changes of gradient, as locks take the canal up and down the contours, are gradual – it really is easy riding.

 The canal was conceived for economic benefits in the 18th century, but it was not until Napoleon wanted secure inland transport between the military arsenals at Nantes, Brest and Lorient that funding was forthcoming.
 In 1804, planning began in earnest.
 Most of the route was to utilise existing waterways, with only 20% of the final canal being manmade, so the route is far from monotonous with wide, sinuous rivers and ever-changing scenery.
 Four major river valleys – the Loire, the Vilaine, the Blavet and the Aulne – and some minor rivers were to be connected by artificial sections, crossing hills by ladders of locks.